-- Serious hypersensitivity/allergic reactions - Organ failure/serious viscerotropica events (YEL-AVD) - Serious neurologicb events (YEL-AND)
+Serious hypersensitivity/allergic reactions

+- Organ failure/serious viscerotropic^a events (YEL-AVD) - Serious neurologic^b events (YEL-AND)

 The scope of AESIs is larger than the scope of corresponding potential risks, and eligible events are considered AESI even if they are considered unrelated to the vaccination.
 AESIs will be assessed as per appropriate Brighton Collaboration and/or Advisory Committee on Immunization Practices (ACIP) definitions.
-Specific guidelines are provided to the Investigator to help in the detection and evaluation of AEs that may raise suspicion of potential vaccine viscerotropism or neurotropism (see "Operating Guidelines for Assessing Viscerotropic and Neurotropic Adverse Events in studies using YF vaccines").
+Specific guidelines are provided to the Investigator to help in the detection and evaluation of AEs that may raise suspicion of potential vaccine viscerotropism or a As defined in Brighton collaboration criteria for viscerotropic disease, including but not limited to: liver dysfunction (AST and ALT ≥ 3xULN or total bilirubin ≥ 1.5xULN); renal impairment (blood urea nitrogen or creatinine ≥ 1.5 x ULN if no history of renal disease, or ≥ 1.5 x patient's baseline if history of renal disease); thrombocytopenia < 100 000/μl; CPK ≥ 5xULN; respiratory failure; requirement for vasopressor drugs to maintain systolic blood pressure etc.